eg1lgfp/gilman-family-practice/content/pages/docs/index.md

 ---
-title: Clinic Information and Forms
+title: 'Clinic info, enrollment, forms, how to...'
 seo:
   title: Docs and Forms
   description: >+